MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setpeercachingflags.md

 ---
 title: bitsadmin setpeercachingflags
-description: Windows Commands topic for **bitsadmin setpeercachingflags** - Sets flags that determine if the files of the job can be cached and served to peers and if the job can download content from peers.
+description: Windows Commands topic for bitsadmin setpeercachingflags, which sets flags that determine if the files of the job can be cached and served to peers and if the job can download content from peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 3f54a127-fb68-49a5-b843-664ec833df67

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 3f54a127-fb68-49a5-b843-664ec833df67
 author: coreyp-at-msft